idia640/presentations/week04/PITCHME.md

 Note:

+The illusion is that everything we perceive is in conscious awareness!

 .1 seconds seems instantaneous.
 We can't hold the whole world in conscious awareness.
+We see the world in sequences of fixations and our brains fill in the gaps.

 Change blindness reflects our small capacity of visual working memory.
 This is the reason we need external visual aids.
 Our attention is displayed by task-relevant data.